Katacc/Iostria/Iostria.md

 _**From Ash You Were Born…**_ As an action you commune with nature and target a creature that is downed or has been dead for less than 10 minutes and turn their body into ash.
 Heal a party member for (x)d4+10, where x is your level.
 This ability can be used twice per long rest

 - Fighter
 _**Rip & Tear.**_ As a bonus action you draw strength from Death itself and give yourself haste.
-Haste is cast as a concentration spell so any time you take damage roll either a strength or a dexterity saving throw DC 14 if you fail you lose haste and can't move or take actions until after your next turn, as a wave of lethargy sweeps over you.
+Haste is cast as a concentration spell so any time you take damage roll either a strength or a *dexterity* saving throw *DC 14* if you fail you lose haste and can't move or take actions until after your next turn, as a wave of lethargy sweeps over you.
 This ability can be used once per long rest.

 - Monk
 _**One with Death.**_ You meditate on your death and all the experiences that have come after, you feel like you are at peace with death, and you feel this isn’t their time.
-As an action grant protection from death to one of your party members (the next time they would go down they will instead remain at 1hp).
-This ability will last 2 rounds.
+As an action grant protection from death to one of your party members (the next time they would go down they will instead remain at *1hp*).
+This ability will last *2 rounds*.
 One with Death can be used once per week.

 - Paladin
 _**Death’s chain.**_ As an action, Attach a faint aetherial chain to an enemy you see within 30ft, the linked enemy cannot go 45ft. from you.
 Link redirects 50% of dmg done to you to the linked enemy.
 Lasts 2 rounds.
 2 stacks, that cannot be active simultaneously.
 Also there must be at least 1hr between links.
 Charges recharges when offering lvl/2 x 1d4 hp upon longrest.